Camping cooking equipment

 It almost goes without saying that fuel is dangerous stuff.
 Whichever type you choose, you must store it carefully – according to the producer’s instructions.

 Fuel containers should always be of an approved type.
 They should be transported and stored upright and secured in position.
+Make sure the cooking appliance cannot fall over and is located on a secure platform to prevent unwanted accidents

 Gas for caravans and motorhomes